CURENT/agvis/docs/source/index.rst

     Examples
     ^^^^^^^^

-    Already have AGVis set up but want to know how to use it better?
-No problem.
-    Just go to the Configuration, MultiLayer, and Independent Data Reader.
-The examples provide instructions on how to use AGVis to its fullest potential.
-They will walk you through many of the various features that AGVis offers in browser.
+    The usage provide instructions on how to use AGVis to its various features, including Configuration, MultiLayer, and Independent Data Reader.

     +++

-    .. link-button:: configuration
+    .. link-button:: usage
             :type: ref
+            :text: To the advanced usage
+            :classes: btn-block btn-secondary stretched-link

+    ---

+    Model development guide
+    ^^^^^^^^^^^^^^^^^^^^^^^

+    Looking to implement new functionalities in AGVis?
+    The development guide provides in-depth information on the implementation of the geo-geographical visualization.

+    +++

+    .. link-button:: development
+            :type: ref
+            :text: To the development guide
+            :classes: btn-block btn-secondary stretched-link
+    ---

+    API reference
+    ^^^^^^^^^^^^^

+    The API reference contains a detailed description of the ANDES package.
+The reference describes how the methods work and which parameters can be used.
+    It assumes that you have an understanding of the key concepts.

+    +++

+    .. link-button:: api_reference
+            :type: ref
-            :text: To the examples
+            :text: To the API reference
             :classes: btn-block btn-secondary stretched-link

     ---